Royal Moroccan Air Force: History

 The Moroccan Air Force was formed on 14 May 1956 as the Sherifian Royal Aviation (Aviation Royale Chérifienne).

-Its modern installations and bases were inherited from France (Meknes, Rabat in tandem with the United States, Marrakech, Kenitra, Ben Guerir, Boulhault, Nouasseur, and Sidi Slimane), and later Spain (Laayoune).
+Its modern installations and bases were inherited from France-Meknes and Rabat in tandem with the United States, Marrakech, Kenitra, Ben Guerir, Boulhault, Nouasseur, and Sidi Slimane), and later Spain (Laayoune).
 In the 1950s and 1960s, American aircraft were deployed in several of these bases, including nuclear bombers from the Strategic Air Command.

 The first aircraft of this newly formed air force were 16 Morane-Saulnier Alcyons, five Max Holste MH.1521 Broussard transport aircraft, one Aérospatiale Alouette II, and one Bell H-13 Sioux.

 In 1961, it obtained 12 Mikoyan-Gurevich MiG-17 fighters, two Mikoyan-Gurevich MiG-15UTI trainers and either two or four Ilyushin Il-28 bombers from the Soviet Union.
 Eight Fouga Magister training aircraft were also received from France.

 On 1 February 1964, the Sherifian Royal Aviation changed its name to Royal Air Force (Force Aérienne Royale).
 Since the 1990s, it has been known as the Forces Royales Air.

 The political rift with the Soviet Union pushed Morocco to seek a new ally in the United States, acquiring from the latter six Northrop F-5 combat aircraft (4 single-seat F-5A and 2 two-seat F-5B) and another 20 F-5A and four F-5B in 1966.
 Around 1962, 10 Douglas C-47 Skytrain and six Fairchild C-119G transport aircraft were acquired.
 At that time, the helicopter fleet was composed of six Aerospatiale Alouette IIs and four Bell 47s.
 12 North American T-6 Texans were used for pilot training; no less than eight T-6Gs and 56 SNJ-4s had been delivered by France, but most of them were in a very poor condition, and written off soon after their delivery.
 15 Harvard Mk 4s were also delivered in 1962.

 Starting in 1968, Morocco acquired 60 AB205, 25 AB206, two AB212, and nine CH-47C helicopters from Italy.
 Deliveries lasted until 1977.

 The next modernization of the Moroccan Air Force took place just before the Sahara conflict.
 The first 25 Mirage F1CH fighters were purchased in 1975, together with 38 Aerospatiale Puma helicopters.
 Six C-130Hs were bought in 1973, and deliveries started in 1974.
 Modernization of Northrop F-5 Freedom Fighter with improved technology and the purchase of 24 Alpha Jet E would later be undertaken by the RMAF; another modernization of the fleet of Dassault Mirage F1 was achieved in 1996 and 1997.

 During the 90s there were plans for purchasing Mirage 2000 or F-16 fighter aircraft, however due to unavailable funding they were not realized.
 By 2011 the Royal Moroccan Air Force started to modernize its ageing fleet by buying F-16s.